uynitsuj/uynitsuj.github.io/_posts/2023-04-04-bonding-with-bots-hri.md

 <br>

-This article explores the burgeoning field of human-robot interaction (HRI) and how researchers with this vision are laying the foundation for the ways we will exchange information with our intelligent metallic counterparts.
+This article explores recent advancements in the burgeoning field of human-robot interaction (HRI) and how researchers with this vision are laying the foundation for the ways we will exchange information with our intelligent metallic counterparts.

 <br>